Our undergraduate and graduate programs develop intellectual skills that are essential

 to professional careers or advanced degrees.
 Our courses provide analytical tools

 that can be applied to virtually any subject.
 They also help enhance critical thinking,

 satisfy broad intellectual interest, and enrich personal knowledge.

 Our majors can be applied directly to various professional fields.
 They also serve as excellent preparation for pursuing advanced degrees in linguistics and other fields such as English, anthropology, psychology, sociology, computer science, cognitive science, education, and foreign languages.

-For information about our undergraduate major options, graduate program, minors, and TESOL certificate programs, click here.
+For information about our undergraduate major options, graduate program, minors, and TESOL/SLAT certificate programs, click here.

 The Department of Linguistics has a computer lab and a phonetics lab for computer-assisted language learning (CALL), for language study, and for the analysis of speech sounds.
-The Linguistics Department provides practical classroom teaching experience for qualified TESOL students through employment in the American English Institute.
+The department also hosts the Hub for Language Teaching and Learning, and provides practical classroom teaching experience for qualified TESOL students through employment in the American English Institute.